Federal Judge Orders Release Of Dataset Showing Drug Industry's Role In Opioid Crisis

 "The plaintiffs' allegations about CVS in this matter have no merit and we are aggressively defending against them," CVS' DeAngelis said in his statement to NPR.

-More than 200,000 Americans have died from prescription-opioid related overdoses since the epidemic began in the 1990s, according to the Centers for Disease Control and Prevention.
+More than 200,000 Americans have died from prescription opioid-related overdoses since the epidemic began in the 1990s, according to the Centers for Disease Control and Prevention.

 Attorneys suing drug companies say the data now being released paints a troubling new picture of how each sector of the pharmaceutical industry contributed to the crisis.